Galaxy Express 999: Adieu Galaxy Express 999

 Adieu Galaxy Express 999 is a 1981 sequel to the film adaptation.
 Adieu presents an entirely new storyline that takes place three years after the destruction of Planet Maetel.
 The Machine Empire now has even more of a stranglehold over the Galaxy.
 Rumors are afoot of Maetel becoming its new Queen.
 Tetsuro, now a fifteen-year-old freedom fighter, is shocked when a messenger brings him news that the 999 is returning and that Maetel wants him to board it.
 Tetsuro narrowly makes his way to the 999 and departs Earth, now a battlefield.

 Although Tetsuro finds that Maetel is not present on the 999, he does meet Metalmena, a machine woman who has replaced the waitress Claire.
 Also, a mysterious Ghost Train has been traveling the universe and nearly crashes into 999.
-The 999 heads to the planet La Metal, portrayed here as the birthplace of Prometheum and Maetel.
+The 999 heads to the planet La Metal, portrayed here as the birthplace of Promethium and Maetel.
 Here Tetsuro helps in the resistance, befriending a cat-like teenage boy named Meowdar.
 While exploring the ruins of an old castle, Tetsuro discovers a portrait of a beautiful, blonde queen who looks very much like Maetel.
-He learns that it is, in fact, La Metal's Queen Prometheum, even though she looks nothing like she did at their last confrontation.
+He learns that it is, in fact, La Metal's Queen Promethium, even though she looks nothing like she did at their last confrontation.
 As the 999 departs, Maetel finally makes her appearance.

 Shortly after leaving La Metal, the 999 is forced to dock at a station where Tetsuro meets a mysterious machine man named Faust.
 When Tetsuro attacks him, Faust causes Tetsuro to drop into a flashback where he must relive his mother's death.
-The 999 continues to the planet Mosaic, the last stop before Great Andromeda, the capital of the mechanized empire.
+The 999 continues to the planet Mosaic, the last stop before Great Andromeda, the capital of the Mechanization Empire.
 Here Tetsuro finds the Ghost Train and is nearly killed.